-The Reserve Bank Health Society (RBHS) is an uncomplicated not-for-profit health insurer that only offers top-level health cover.
+The Reserve Bank Health Society (RBHS) is a straightforward not-for-profit health insurer that only offers top-level health cover.
 Because it doesn't keep profits for itself, it focuses on giving back to its members with high extras limits, loyalty rewards and other benefits.

 Reserve Bank Health Society Health Insurance overview

-What are the different levels of cover available?
+What are the different levels of cover available with RBHS?

 Gold Hospital and Premium Extras Cover

-- If you want comprehensive protection, this Reserve Bank Health Society is designed with you in mind.
+If you want comprehensive health insurance protection, this Reserve Bank Health Society is designed with you in mind.
 It simply combines the hospital and extras cover provided under the above two policies into one package.

 Are there any additional benefits?